DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 1. Once the files are done generating, the project *should* be compiled properly
 2. Open the `.uproject` file or open up the game from the Epic Games Launcher
-3. it *should* work
+3. it *should* work, but it might take a little while.
-4. If not, dm me
+4. If it doesn't work, dm me